 - Spray a 13x9-inch pan with cooking spray.

 - Melt butter in a pan.
-Once butter is melted, add the vanilla and marshmallows.
+Once butter is melted, add marshmallows.
 Stir frequently until the marshmallows are fully melted.
+Then add vanilla to melted marshmallows mixing well.

 - Add Rice Krispies cereal to the pan with melted marshmallows.
 Mix thoroughly until cereal is coated.